kurtdekker/datasacks/README.md

 --------------------------------- DATASACKS --------------------------

-Fire up the example game scene for a silly clicker that has some UI that uses datasacks.
+Fire up the example game scene for a silly clicker game that has some UI elements that use datasacks for input and output.

 Here is a sorta graphical overview of how things work: